 Reflect in your learning log whether you have been successful in achieving this.
 You may want to test your drawings on a friend or family member.
 Do they know who it is and what traits you are trying to caricature?

-As I did some more research it was obvious that he was very easy to caricature in rather cruel and facile ways.
+My starting point was to do a simple Google search on ‘Bob Geldof caricature’.
+It was obvious that he was very easy to caricature in rather cruel and facile ways.
 There were many caricatures already on-line either just exaggerating his eminently caricaturable facial features and expressions, and also highlighting the widely perceived contradiction between his wealth and promotion of charities like Live Aid in order to reinvigorate a faltering music career.

 Cartoonstock directory: with captions such as ‘Feed my Ego’ and ‘Multi-millionaires for economic justice’